-For local history or genealogy questions, you can email local history directly.
+For local history or genealogy questions, you can email our local history librarian Nancy Richards directly.
 Be sure to put the phrase "local history" in the subject line so that Nancy can address your inquiry accordingly.
-You can also submit a local history question on our general contact form located here.
 We are happy to answer questions related, but not limited to: genealogy, burials, old-house records, newspapers, photographs, early Holden history, Gale Free Library history, and much more!

 Local History Room hours*